chichochoi/20261R0136COSE47400/vanilla/README.md

 ## Run

-Open `Baseline_Vanilla_CVAE.ipynb` in Jupyter or Colab and run the cells from top to bottom.
+Open `Vanilla_CVAE_Baseline.ipynb` in Jupyter or Colab and run the cells from top to bottom.
 The notebook writes datasets, outputs, and checkpoints inside this `vanilla/` folder.
 It downloads the OASIS dataset from Kaggle when Kaggle credentials are configured.